-Part 2A Principal registrar of courts
+Part 2A Chief executive officer of courts

-11A Appointment of principal registrar
+11A Appointment of chief executive officer

-- (1) The Executive must appoint a person as the Principal Registrar and Chief Executive Officer of ACT Courts and Tribunals (the principal registrar). - Note 1 For the making of appointments (including acting appointments), see the Legislation Act, pt 19.3. - Note 2 In particular, an appointment may be made by naming a person or nominating the occupant of a position (see Legislation Act, s 207). - (2) However, the Executive must not appoint a person as the principal registrar- - (a) without first considering any recommendation about the appointment made by the Chief Justice, the Chief Magistrate and the general president of the ACAT; and - (b) unless satisfied that the person has the experience or expertise to qualify the person to exercise the functions of the principal registrar. - (3) The principal registrar must be appointed for a term of not longer than 5 years. - Note A person may be reappointed to a position if the person is eligible to be appointed to the position (see Legislation Act, s 208 and dict, pt 1, def appoint). - (4) The appointment of a principal registrar is a notifiable instrument. - Note A notifiable instrument must be notified under the Legislation Act.
+- (1) The Executive must appoint a person as the Chief Executive Officer of ACT Courts and Tribunals (the chief executive officer). - Note For laws about appointments, see the Legislation Act, pt 19.3. - (2) However, the Executive must not appoint a person as the chief executive officer- - (a) without first considering any recommendation about the appointment made by the Chief Justice, the Chief Magistrate and the president of the ACAT; and - (b) unless satisfied that the person has the experience or expertise to qualify the person to exercise the functions of the chief executive officer. - (3) The chief executive officer must be appointed for a term of not longer than 5 years. - (4) The appointment of a chief executive officer is a notifiable instrument.

-11B Administrative functions of principal registrar
+11B Administrative functions of chief executive officer

-- (1) The function of the principal registrar is to support- - (a) the Chief Justice in the exercise of an administrative function of the Supreme Court; and
+- (1) The function of the chief executive officer is to support- - (a) the Chief Justice in the exercise of an administrative function of the Supreme Court; and - (b) the Chief Magistrate in the exercise of an administrative function of the Magistrates Court; and - (c) the president of the ACAT in the exercise of an administrative function of the ACAT. - (2) For subsection (1), the chief executive officer may do the following: - (a) employ staff on behalf of the Territory;

-- (b) the Chief Magistrate in the exercise of an administrative function of the Magistrates Court; and - (c) the general president of the ACAT in the exercise of an administrative function of the ACAT. - (2) For subsection (1), the principal registrar may do the following: - (a) exercise the powers of the head of service relating to the appointment, engagement and employment of a person employed to assist a registrar; - Note Registrar-see the Legislation Act, dictionary, pt 1. - (b) direct a public employee in relation to the exercise of an administrative function of a court or the ACAT; - (c) make arrangements with the director-general to use the services of a public servant or Territory facilities; - (d) make arrangements about the use and allocation of resources and facilities; - (e) exercise any other function given to the principal registrar under this Act or another Territory law.
+- (b) direct a public employee in relation to the exercise of an administrative function of a court or the ACAT; - (c) make arrangements with the director-general to use the services of a public servant or Territory facilities; - (d) make arrangements about the use and allocation of resources and facilities; - (e) exercise any other function given to the chief executive officer under this Act or another Territory law. - (3) The chief executive officer's staff must be employed under the Public Sector Management Act 1994.